nginx/unit-docs/source/configuration.rst

     * - Option
       - Description

+    * - ``index`` (optional)
+      - Filename appended to any URI paths ending with a slash; applies if :samp:`script` is omitted.

+        Default value is :samp:`index.php`.

+    * - ``options`` (optional)
+      - Object that defines :file:`php.ini` location and options.
+For details, see below.

     * - ``root``
-      - Directory to search for PHP files.

-    * - ``index``
-      - Default launch file when the PHP file name is not specified in the URL.
+      - Base directory of your PHP app's file structure.
+All URI paths are relative to this value.

     * - ``script`` (optional)
-      - File that Unit runs for every URL, instead of searching for a file in the filesystem.
-The location is relative to the root.
+      - Filename of a PHP script; if set, Unit uses this script to serve any requests to this application.
+Relative to :samp:`root`.

+The :samp:`index` and :samp:`script` options enable two modes of operation:

+- If :samp:`script` is set, all requests to the application are handled by the script you provide.

+- Otherwise, the requests are served according to their URI paths; if script name is omitted, :samp:`index` is used.

-You can also customize :file:`php.ini` using the following options (available in the :samp:`options` object):
+You can customize :file:`php.ini` via the :samp:`options` object:

 .. list-table::
     :header-rows: 1